Castleton welcomes high school students to complete our coursework via two programs: Dual Enrollment Program and Early College Program.

 Speak with guidance office about enrolling in a course.

-Contact Maurice Ouimet to set up a phone conversation or face to face meeting to discuss enrolling in a class.
+Contact Maurice Ouimet to set up a phone conversation or face to face meeting to discuss your possible fit for dual enrollment and class(es) you are hoping to enroll in.
 Please be aware some professors prefer to be notified in advance if you want to enroll in their course.

-Fill out form with guidance counselor’s signature and return to Maurice; he will be able to help with class registration.
+Fill out form with guidance counselor’s signature.
+Your letter of recommendation and official high school transcript are required to accompany your form.
+Return the form with required materials to Maurice.
+He will be able to help with class registration.

 Flexible Pathways bill (Act77), Vermont's Early College Program has expanded with funds being made available to students beginning in the 2014-2015 academic year for programs that are developed and operated or overseen by one of the Vermont State Colleges, by the University of Vermont, or by an accredited private postsecondary school located in Vermont, and that is approved for operation by the Secretary.

 A high school junior must demonstrate college readiness as measured by academic ability and maturity.
 If a student falls below the traditional parameters for admission and you as a guidance counselor believe this program would benefit them, Maurice Ouimet would be more than happy to work with them.

 Early College applicants must have the support of their principal, college counselor, and parent or legal guardian.
 Castleton offers housing to Early College students.
 The student and their families will be responsible for Room and Board fees.
 Please feel free to contact the Admissions Office with any further questions.